-Appendix A: IRS Taxable Real Estate Relocation Expenses VIII.
-Appendix B: IRS Time, Distance & Related to Work Tests
+Appendix A: Taxable Real Estate Relocation Expenses Appendix B: Time, Distance & Related to Work Tests

 Appendix C: Sample Employee Real Estate Relocation Service Agreement

 Appendix D: Glossary

 POLICY

 History of Adoption

 The State Board of Examiners first offered assistance with real property and rental/lease termination for state employees who had been requested by their agency to change job locations.
 These benefits appeared as amendments in the State Moving Policy in 1975.
 Over ten years later, the Board added a second option (relocation company service) for employees needing assistance to sell a former residence.
 In 2002, a third option (straight percentage) was added.
 In 2004, the Board moved to separate the real estate relocation assistance sections from the moving policy; hence the Real Estate Relocation Policy and Procedures became effective February 10, 2004.